Kahmyl/dvent/README.md

 # Setup
 Application was developed with:
 * Node.js(Express.js)
-* GraphQL for querries and mutations
+* GraphQL for Queries and Mutations
 * MongoDB(database)